Whispers of a Machine

-Whispers of a Machine is a point-and-click adventure video game developed by Clifftop Games and published by Raw Fury in April 2019.
+Whispers of a Machine is a point-and-click adventure video game developed by Clifftop Games and Faravid Interactive, and published by Raw Fury in April 2019.

 Plot

 Whispers of a Machine is set in a futuristic Sweden.
 The player is an augmented government agent, Vera Englund, who arrives in a small town to investigate a murder.

 Gameplay

 Whispers of a Machine is a point-and-click adventure game.
 There are several different cybernetic augmentations that the player character can use to investigate the environment.
 Forensic scanner is used to scan a room for DNA and fingerprints.
 Biometric analyser is used to monitor suspect's heartrate.
 Muscle boost gives Vera super strength for a short time.
 Picking dialogue choices gives points to different personality traits: empathetic, analytical, or assertive.
 These lead to different augmentations and puzzle solutions.

 Reception

 Whispers of a Machine garnered generally positive reviews, and holds an average of 77/100 on aggregate web site Metacritic.

 John Walker of Rock Paper Shotgun gave an overall positive review: "I really enjoyed it, I really appreciated having a methodical, forthright adventure game to play, with excellent art and animations, good music, great acting, and a story worth hearing.
 I just wish I'd been more of a detective as I did it."

 The game was a nominee for Best Adventure and won the Reader's Choice award at the 2019 Aggie Awards.